LEADERSHIP AND STAFF

 Wardens and Vestry

-Father Tom Malionek joined us as our 23rd Rector on November 23, 2014, coming to us from All Saints Church in Chevy Chase, Maryland (close to Washington, D.C.), where he served as Associate Rector for five years.
+The Very Reverend Tom Malionek joined us as our 23rd Rector on November 23, 2014, coming to us from All Saints Church in Chevy Chase, Maryland (close to Washington, D.C.), where he served as Associate Rector for five years.
 Ordained by Bishop Love to the Diaconate in 2009 and to the Priesthood for the Diocese of Albany in 2010, the value Father Tom places on Anglo-Catholic worship and theology is complemented by his deep roots in the charismatic renewal and his profound appreciation for the theological and liturgical traditions of the whole church, including the Orthodox churches and other Eastern Christians.
+He serves as Dean of the Hudson Valley and as President of the Standing Committee of the Diocese of Albany.
+He is much in demand as a speaker, spiritual director, and consultant on healthy congregational dynamics.

 Pat Armstrong has attended Saint Paul's since age 12.
 She graduated from Ichabod Crane's first joint graduating class when schools combined.
 She then graduated from St. Luke's Hospital school of nursing (NYC).
 She sang in the choir for forty years and has been an altar guild member for over thirty years, has belonged to ECW, and served in many capacities during her tenure in this parish.
 After having worked in a pediatricians office for many years, she later retired from Barnwell Nursing Home.
 Pat loves reading and traveling (favorites: Australia, Alaska).

 Jennifer Moore has been a member of Saint Paul's since 2009.
-She serves as a choir member and lector as well as assisting with Teen Confirmation classes.
-Jennifer also is the organizer of Lectio Divina and participates in the the Sisterhood of Serenity woman's group.
+She participates in the the Sisterhood of Serenity woman's group.
 After an early career as a professor of philosophy and religion, she has been practicing law since 1993.

 VESTRY & TREASURER

-Karyn Watt has lived in Kinderhook with her husband and 2 children since 1986.
+Karyn Watt has lived in Kinderhook with her husband and two children since 1986.
 They have been members of Saint Paul's since about 1996.
-Karyn taught Sunday school for 12 years and directed the annual Christmas pageant.
-Thus is her first time serving on the vestry.
+Karyn taught Sunday school for 12 years, directed the annual Christmas pageant, headed the Strawberry Festival, and now coordinates a number of fundraisers.
+She shares her gifts of organization and wisdom with us with an abundance of energy and good humor.

 Roger Leithead has been a member of Saint Paul's and member of the choir since 1995.
 Mr. Leithead also serves as an Acolyte and Lector for Sunday mass.
 He has served on the Vestry in various capacities, (including Junior Warden and Senior Warden), since 1997.
 In 1950 he was on the first civilian Olympic equestrian team.
 He served as a pilot in the Strategic Air Command.
 Mr. Leithead has served in various capacities for Cluett Peabody Apparel Company including leadership of the international division.
 He is now retired from Westvaco Pulp and Paper Company where he served as President of the Paper Party Supply Division and Manager of Intellectual Property.